AnnaRyb/markdownrepo/README.md

 **__Step 2__**.
 By clicking on the **Problems** icon, you are transferred to the error details screen.
 It can be figured out what exact item is affected (for example, the drill-down functionality, and the impact area, such as main page).
 Other information include:
-* the exact type of error (such as JavaScript error)
 * the error map with a split into application, services and infrastucture as per below pattern

 | Tables       |      Affected | Recovered| Monitored|